 4. Menstrual cups = no strings attached.

 Want to wear that itsy bitsy teeny weenie yellow polka dot bikini?
 Go for it.
-Your XO Flo has no strings attached, and can last for up to 12 hours so you can spend more time on the beach and less time in the bathroom.
+Your XO Flo has no strings attached, and can be worn for up to 12 hours so you can spend more time on the beach and less time in the bathroom.

 5. You’re always ready with zero waste supplies